 - Work-related vehicles

-Injured In A Rideshare Accident?
+Injured in a Rideshare Accident?
 Our Team Can Help.

 Ridesharing services, such as Uber and Lyft, have transformed the way we travel, offering convenience and flexibility.
 However, because of their business model, rideshare-related injury accidents can present unique legal challenges.
-At NAP-NAME, our attorneys can help you recover damages incurred in rideshare accidents, whether you were a passenger, a driver or a third party affected by a rideshare vehicle.

 Our lawyers have experience dealing with rideshare accident claims.
 They will act as your advocates and will speak with the rideshare company and its insurers on your behalf.
 Our attorneys can also guide you in the interplay between rideshare insurance and personal insurance coverage, counseling you on your options and offering their opinions on the right next steps.